kloimhardt/bb-web/README.md

 ```

 ## Rationale of bb-web

 It offers a low entry bar to Web-development.
 There is no involved installation process.
-I especially have MS-Windows users without Admin rights in mind.
-While for developing Clojure in Windows it is best to use its Subsystem for Linux (WSL), installing WSL is unacceptable for anyone wanting to try out Clojurescript on a weekend, being it a beginner or seasoned F# developer.

-Concerning the option of using JVM+Clojure on native MS-Windows: its comminity is relatively sparse compared to the WSL folks.
-I have no recent working experience there, but for sure the installation process and handling is not easier than anywhere else.
+I especially have MS-Windows users in mind<sup>[3](#myfootnote3)</sup>.

 ``bb-web`` shows some of the good Clojure stuff: same language on the client and the server, Hiccup syntax, Reagent's clean client state management, even a glimpse of hot reloading (include ``(swap! state assoc :hot-reload true)`` in client.cljs to get a respective button).

-Babashka (or rather SCI) displays nice error messages.
+Babashka's underlying Small Clojure Interpreter ([SCI](https://github.com/borkdude/sci)) displays nice error messages.
 They are more readable than, say, those of self hosted Clojurescript.

 Of course, some power tools are not available.
 Especially Cljs-REPL or integrant/mount.
 As powerful as those concepts are, they first need to be mastered.
 And some of the lack is made up by Babashka's brisk start up time.